-Each participating local Little League and/or District will:
+Each participating local Little League will:

-- 1. select managers and coaches for its teams; - select its players from within the boundaries of the local Little League, or from within the boundaries of chartered leagues participating in the district-wide Big League program; - 3. obtain Accident and General Liability insurance. - A. Accident Insurance coverage is mandatory for all players on all rosters as well as managers, coaches, and umpires.
+- 1. select managers and coaches for its teams; - 2. select its players from within the boundaries of the local Little League; - 3. obtain Accident and General Liability insurance. - A. Accident Insurance coverage is mandatory for all players on all rosters as well as managers, coaches, and umpires.
 The policy must have a minimum coverage of \$100,000 per person per accident. - B. General Liability insurance is mandatory for the league including its volunteers.
 The policy must have a minimum coverage of \$1,000,000 single limit bodily injury and property damage.
 The policy must include coverage for claims arising out of athletic participants.